osrf/gazebo_tutorials/ros_overview/tutorial.md

 Some changes are required in previously created roslaunch files for starting Gazebo.
 The best way to update these packages is to review the [Using roslaunch files to spawn models in Gazebo](http://gazebosim.org/wiki/Tutorials/1.9/Using_roslaunch_Files_to_Spawn_Models) tutorial.
 In a nutshell:

-- Within roslaunch files, <tt>pkg="gazebo"</tt> needs to be now renamed to <tt>pkg="gazebo'''_ros'''"</tt>
+- Within roslaunch files, `pkg="gazebo"` needs to be now renamed to `pkg="gazebo_ros"`
-- <tt>gazebo_worlds</tt> package has been removed.
+- `gazebo_worlds` package has been removed.
 Most of the world files were rarely used and were not maintained with changes in SDF XML formats.
-Thus, all worlds have been centralized within the Gazebo project itself, including <tt>empty.world</tt>.
+Thus, all worlds have been centralized within the Gazebo project itself, including `empty.world`.
 - The best way to use Gazebo launch files is to simply inherent/include the master "empty world" launch file located in the <tt>gazebo_ros</tt> package.

 ### CMakeLists.txt